indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_resources.rst

-When a Python resource is placed in the *filesystem-relative* location, the resource will be materialized as a file next to the produced entity. e.g. a *filesystem-relative* ``PythonModuleSource`` for the ``foo.bar`` Python module added to a ``PythonExecutable`` will be materialized as the file ``foo/bar.py`` or ``foo/bar/__init__.py`` in a directory next to the built executable.
+When a Python resource is placed in the *filesystem-relative* location, the resource will be materialized as a file next to the produced entity. e.g. a *filesystem-relative* ``PythonModuleSource`` for the ``foo.bar`` Python module added to a :py:class:`PythonExecutable` will be materialized as the file ``foo/bar.py`` or ``foo/bar/__init__.py`` in a directory next to the built executable.